interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 `us.fed.some-bank`

 #### getAccount
-<code>ledgerPlugin.getAccount() ⇒ Promise.&lt;String></code>
+<code>ledgerPlugin.getAccount() ⇒ String</code>

 Get the ledger plugin's ILP address.
 This is given to senders to receive transfers to this account.
+Plugin must be connected, otherwise the function should throw.

 The mapping from the ILP address to the local ledger address is dependent on the ledger / ledger plugin.
 An ILP address could be the `<ledger prefix>.<account name or number>`, or a token could be used in place of the actual account name or number.